 I don’t know about you.
 Well, it’s my best preference as a classroom teacher and I think no one could question that.
-Especially that I am trained for real classroom management in both my undergrad and postgraduate studies.
+Especially that I am trained in real classroom management in both my undergrad and postgraduate studies.

 On the Call of Making Sensible Adjustments